MouraCMichael/RFID-Disc-Finding/README.md

 9. Attach the LCD shield and upload the [latest program version](https://github.com/MouraCMichael/GVSU-CIS350-DiscFinders/blob/master/CodeRevisions/RFID_2.1.ino)
 10.Run the program and test that the features work correctly.

+IMPORTANT FYI for Expanding Current Program - The libraries that Adafruit have made for these shields are large.
+If you include all of them, you will experience instability due to RAM restrictions on the R3 Uno.

+THE FIX - Remove the libraries you aren't using.
+I removed Wire.h , SD.h , and Adafruit_GFX.h

+Be sure to allow enough space for local variables durring runtime.

 <img align = "center" width="432"  height = "600" src = "https://user-images.githubusercontent.com/37875517/101992112-d874a100-3c7e-11eb-9840-a6306b19d096.JPG">